GriffithsLab/griffithslab-website/content/people/index.md

 <div align="right"> <img src="/img/hussain_pic.jpg" style="margin:50px 50px 100px 50px" align="right" width="250" /> </div>

 Research Interests:
 Hussain studied physics and philosophy at Indiana University-Bloomington.
-He then performed research in bioinformatics and computational neuroscience at the National Institutes of Health (NIH) before beginning graduate school.
+He then performed research in bioinformatics and computational neuroscience at the National Institutes of Health (NIH) before joining the WBMG in January, 2021.
 Working at the intersection of neuroimaging, computational neuroscience, and artificial intelligence, he's studying patterns of brain connectivity and modelling methods to improve deep brain stimulation techniques.
 Through data analysis and model manipulation, he explores how the anatomical structure of the real human brain influences the modal structure arising from simulations.

 Trivia about Hussain:
 Hussain likes running, playing bass guitar, and cosplaying.
 His favorite anime is Neon Genesis Evangelion, and his zodiac sign is Scorpio.
 Sometimes he wishes he could've just become a famous rapper on Soundcloud, but, for now, he's going to have to settle for being a scientist.
 For some reason, he finds German easier to learn than French.